Canada - Senegal Relations

 Canada's bilateral relations with Senegal are strong and wide-ranging.
 Senegal is a major partner for Canada within multilateral institutions, such as the Francophonie and the United Nations.

 Many high-level visits in both countries have contributed to the development of the relationship.
 Prime Minister Stephen Harper went to Senegal for the Francophonie Summit, in November 2014.
+Prime Minister Harper was accompanied by Francophonie and International Development Minister Christian Paradis and by Minister of Heritage Canada, Shelly Glover.
 In November 2013, Christian Paradis, Minister for International Development and La Francophonie, visited Senegal.
 In October 2012, during a working visit, the Prime Minister Stephen Harper met with President Macky Sall.
-Senegal also played host to the Canada-Africa Parliamentary Association in October 2011.
-Michaëlle Jean, former Governor General of Canada, paid a State Visit to Senegal in 2010.
+Senegal hosted the Canada-Africa Parliamentary Association in October 2011.
+Then-Governor General Michaëlle Jean, paid a state visit to Senegal in 2010.
+Michaëlle Jean was elected Secretary General of the Organisation Internationale de la Francophonie in Dakar, in November 2014.